uuphoria2/uuphoria2s-songs-in-midi-format/README.md

-# You must use a program to open .mid (Midi files) like OPENMPT or FL Studio
+# You must use a program to open .mid (Midi files) like OpenMPT